-This standard is aligned with the CARICOM Energy Policy and its objectives which state, inter alia:

-- increase energy efficiency and conservation in all sectors; and - establishment and enforcement of labelling and standards for the importation of electrical appliances.

-The implementation of this standard within CARICOM Member States is expected to achieve the following:

-- increase the usage of energy efficient air conditioners; - reduce the electricity consumption of CARICOM households and businesses.

-Product Title of Standards or Code of Practice Standard code Price Building Code CARICOM Regional Energy Efficiency Building Code 2018 USD 175:00

-Countries of the Caribbean Community (CARICOM) meet at least 95 percent of electricity generation needs through the use of imported fossil fuel.
-This dependency, particularly for commerce and manufacturing have restricted global competitiveness, escalated indebtedness and increased potential for environmental harm.
-Additionally, the impact of global warming and climate change threatens to exacerbate these conditions, through increased energy demand and subsequent heightening of inefficiencies in electricity generating plants.
-Recognizing that the adoption rates of more effectual technologies for renewable energy and energy conservation and efficiency are low and require political will, private sector input and technical expertise, the CARICOM Energy Unit, as part of the CARICOM Energy Programme, is implementing a Caribbean Sustainable Energy Roadmap and Strategy (C-SERM).
+Energy Product Title of Standards or Code of Practice Standard code Price Air Conditioners Energy labelling - Air Conditioners - Requirements CRS 58: 2019 USD 34.06 efficiency within CARI on the energy label pro- n addition, the require etailers to provide mo CARICOM Member St energy efficient air cor efficient air conditioners.
+The sing decision. offer better value for money.
+In scelerate the market place transport information give - increase energy eff ed with the CARICOM Energy Policy and its objectives which state, inter alias iciency and conservation in all sectors; and enforcement of labelling and standards for the importation of electrical The implementation of - increase the usage of this standard within CARICOM Member States is expected to achieve the for of energy efficient air conditioners; ollowing: 1 consumption of CARICOM households and businesses.
+Other damet and a Duite a Product Title of Standards or Code of Practice Standard code Price Building Code CARICOM Regional Energy Efficiency Building Code 2018 USD 175:00 generation needs thro commerce and manufa and increased potenti bean Community (CARICOM) meet at least 95 percent of electricity ugh the use of imported fossil fuel.
+This dependency, particularly for acturing have restricted global competitiveness, escalated indebtedness al for environmental harm.
+Additionally, the impact of global warming and creased energy demand and subsequent heightening of inefficiencies in e adoption rates of more effectual technologies for renewable energy and energy conservation and efficiency are low and require political will, private sector input and technical expertise, the CARICOM Energy Unit, as part of the CARICOM Energy Programme, is implementing a Caribbean Sustainable Energy Roadmap and Strategy (C-SERM).
 This C-SERM was developed to action the CARICOM Energy Policy.